I Do’s Look Different Depending On Where In The World The Wedding Is Happening

-In traditional Mongolian weddings, the bride and groom wear patterned clothes which are called a “deel”.
-The word “deel”refers to Mongolian clothes in general which include a lot of everyday wear.
-There are custom deel’s which have been made for centuries and are typically reserved for special occasions such as weddings and holidays.
+In traditional Mongolian weddings, the bride and groom wear patterned clothes which are called a “deel“.
+The word “deel” refers to Mongolian clothes in general, which include a lot of everyday wear.
+There are custom deel, which have been made for centuries and are typically reserved for special occasions such as weddings and holidays.

 The center of the German wedding traditions focuses on the tradition the bride and groom do during and before the wedding.
 These unique German traditions include an entire night for breaking porcelain, which is thought in the German tradition to be a symbol for good luck.
 In regards to their traditional wedding attire, the German bride usually wears a very minimalist white dress with short trains.

-These layers of jewellery are influenced from many different cultures – from the times of the Moors there are the beads, to honour the Catholic Church there are the crosses, and as a homage for the prosperity of the long line of Portuguese royals there is gold.
+These layers of jewelry are influenced from many different cultures.
+From the times of the Moors there are the beads, to honor the Catholic Church there are the crosses, and as a homage for the prosperity of the long line of Portuguese royals there is gold.
 In the olden days, these jewels and gold could also serve as dowry to the groom’s family.

 The Ghanaian couples usually match with their future spouse’s ceremonial attire.
 The outfits are usually made out of kente, a handwoven cloth made in Ghana.
 These outfits are customarily colorful, bright colors and geometric patterns.
 The unique outfits represent the couple’s unique love and bond to one another.

 When a man in Ghana feels he is ready to propose to his loved one, they don’t exactly have any privacy.
 The traditional Ghanaian way to propose is to go to their loved one’s house accompanied by all of their family.
 They must be very confident that their true love will say yes, otherwise it can get pretty embarrassing.